How to Serve this Holiday Season

-Loving others outside of our usual circle enriches our lives every bit as much as it does the ones we serve.
-Once you’ve thought through a way to expand those you show love to through this holiday season, you may feel motivated to serve all year long.
+Loving others outside our usual circle is meaningful in our lives as much as it is for the ones we serve.
+Once you’ve thought about ways to serve this Christmas season, you may feel motivated to serve all year long.

 Here are two easy suggestions for doing so:

-This serving team gives you the flexibility to serve in ways that fit your schedule and abilities.
+This serving team allows you to serve in ways that fit your schedule and abilities.
 Serve every week or every so often.
 When you sign up, you’ll receive regular emails with updated opportunities to serve others in our community by meeting practical needs.

-I love the way Jesus speaks to the essence of living out a life of faith.
-We are to love the Lord our God with all our heart, soul, mind, and strength, and to love our neighbors as ourselves.
+We are to love the Lord our God with all our heart, soul, mind, and strength – and to love our neighbors as ourselves.

-Who is our neighbor?
-In answer, Jesus tells the famous story of a man who was robbed, beaten, and left for dead.
-Whose life was changed significantly when a Samaritan—a man not from his own family or people—stopped to give care when he most needed it.
+Jesus tells the story of a man who was robbed, beaten, and left for dead.
+And whose life was changed significantly when a Samaritan—a man not from his own family or people—stopped to give care when he needed it most.
 (Luke 10:25-37)

-I can only imagine how lonely the attacked man felt on that dark path… at least until the hand of a stranger offered him help up.
+I can only imagine how lonely the attacked man felt on that dark path… at least until the hand of a stranger offered him to help him up.